SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - If someone starts off debating with online sessions, they might drop out because they're unaware that online sessions are far inferior to the fun of offline sessions.

 However since you can access a few people who are online-only, it's recommended to do at least one online session a week for these people who don't wish to come offline.
 Preferably a Friday or Saturday.
+Even if they don't practice body language and the feeling of speaking to a physical audience which are useful for tournaments, they're still tournament-ready for online tournaments.

   ## A few issues of sessions that persist